DevPik Logo

 About DNS Lookup

+DNS (Domain Name System) is the internet's address book — it translates human-readable domain names like 'example.com' into IP addresses that computers use to locate servers.
 The DNS Lookup tool lets you query DNS records for any domain name.
-DNS (Domain Name System) is the internet's phone book — it translates human-readable domain names into IP addresses and other records that computers use to communicate.
+DNS is the internet's phone book — it translates human-readable domain names into IP addresses and other records that computers use to communicate.
 This tool queries public DNS servers to retrieve A, AAAA, CNAME, MX, TXT, NS, and SOA records, helping you troubleshoot DNS issues, verify configurations, or research domain infrastructure.

 Frequently Asked Questions